 - The redundancy midplane

-- The I/O modules, including the spare I/O module
+- The I/O modules, including the redundancy I/O module

-Warning: Do not insert any metal object, such as a screwdriver, or place your hand into an open slot or the backplane when the E-series router is on.
+Warning: Do not insert any metal object, such as a screwdriver, or place your hand into an open slot or the backplane when the ERX system is on.
 Remove jewelry (including rings, necklaces, and watches) before working on equipment that is connected to power lines.
 These actions prevent electric shock and serious burns.

-Caution: When handling modules, use an antistatic wrist strap connected to the E-series router's ESD grounding jack, and hold modules by their edges.
+Caution: When handling modules, use an antistatic wrist strap connected to the ERX system's ESD grounding jack, and hold modules by their edges.
 Do not touch the components, pins, leads, or solder connections.
 These actions help to protect modules from damage by electrostatic discharge.